Machine Learning in eDiscovery Upstream: Sentiment Analysis & Classification

 Image: Veritas

 [EDRM Editor’s Note: EDRM is happy to amplify our Trusted Partners news and events.
-The opinions and positions are those of Veritas and Ifran Shuttari.
+The opinions and positions are those of Veritas and Irfan Shuttari.
 This article was first published on June 21, 2023.]

 Veritas Logo